 This allows developers to start using it right away, even for big projects, without worrying about breaking changes in the future.
 This article takes a closer look at the WebAssembly roadmap and future additional features in relation to Ruby language.

-To describe briefly how WASM works, we would need to take a look at the concept of WASM modules - distributable, loadable and executable units of code in WASM.
+To briefly describe how WASM works, we would need to take a look at the concept of WASM modules: distributable, loadable and executable units of code in WASM.

 However, for a dynamically-typed language like Ruby, there are some fundamental issues blocking the compiling process to WASM.
 Though these issues can be resolved by some means, there are quite a lot of certain basic steps to be executed before Ruby can be fully supported.